atdavidpark/web-starter-kit/README.md

 _Feel like [contributing](CONTRIBUTING.md) to the starter kit?
 Please make sure you read the [guidelines](CONTRIBUTING.md) first!_

+## Getting Started

+Hi there 👋 Are you new to the world of web development?
+Do you want to get started building web pages for the [world wide web](https://media.giphy.com/media/eoxomXXVL2S0E/giphy.gif)?
+Then this guide is for you!

+1. If you haven't already, download a text editor such as [Atom](https://atom.io) or [Visual Studio Code](https://code.visualstudio.com).
+This is where you'll write and program your web pages by writing code.

+2. To get started building your first web page using [HTML and CSS](https://learn.shayhowe.com/html-css/building-your-first-web-page/) you can visit our [front-end section](#front-end).

+3. Writing [front-end](https://en.m.wikipedia.org/wiki/Front_and_back_ends) applications is great but what if you want to build a website which requires a login system for example?
+Head over to our [back-end section](#back-end) to learn more about writing server applications using PHP and SQL.

+4. Are you still reading this guide?
+[Great job!](https://media.giphy.com/media/JVdF14CQQH7gs/giphy.gif) We can see that you're hungry for knowledge!
+Please apply for to the [web developer program](https://yrgo.se/utbildningar/media-och-kommunikation/webbutvecklare/) at [Yrgo](https://yrgo.se/utbildningar/media-och-kommunikation/webbutvecklare/)!
+You wont regret it!

 ## Software

 - [Atom](https://atom.io) - A hackable and open-source text editor for the 21st century.